ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Writing-A-Tf2-Listener-Cpp.rst

             ),
         ])

-This will declare a ``target_frame`` launch argument, start a broadcaster for second turtle that we will spawn and listener that will subscribe to those transformations.
+This will declare a ``target_frame`` launch argument, start a broadcaster for the second turtle that we will spawn and a listener that will subscribe to those transformations.

 3 Build
 ^^^^^^^